taih304/Linux-Shell/Physical layer/README.md

 ### crontab

-``crontab`` command is used to setup a program to run in a specific time or when just start up.
+``crontab`` command is used to setup a program to run in a specific time or when just start up. ``crontab`` is not available in default [ubuntu docker](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Docker/ubuntu%20docker.md).

 Command: ``sudo crontab -e``